slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 All models are wrong.
 The practical question is how wrong do they have to be to not be useful.
 This is what a mental model is – a functional tool.
-If you don't understand his limitations, you don't understand the model.
+If you don't understand its limitations, you don't understand the model.

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*